saulocantanhede/tfgreek2/docs/features/referent.md

 This feature stores information about the referent (usually a pronoun) to which the current node refers.
 The value of the referent often crosses sentence and verse boundaries and is, to a certain extent, more of a discourse feature than a syntactic one.

+This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values

 The [id](id.md#start) of the referent according to following format: